interrogator/buzz/docs/buzzword.md

 2. Word matching `ing$`
 3. Function mtching `nsubj`, inverted

-If you want to reset your search history, you can use the 'Clear history' button to restart your investigtion.
+If you want to reset your search history, you can use the 'Clear history' button to restart your investigation.

 ## Frequencies view

-Once you have finished searching, you can move to the Frequenciest tab to turn the results into a frequency table.
+Once you have finished searching, you can move to the Frequencies tab to turn the results into a frequency table.

 Start by searching the correct search from the "Search from" dropdown menu at the top of the tool.
 These are the results you will be calculating from.